NatanHerzog/statics-matlab/CHAPTER-3/ch3_overview.md

 - Understand the formulation of moments in two- and three-dimensions
 - Determine the magnitude of moments as well as the direction of rotation
-- Understand the vector product, i.e. cross-product, and how it relates to the formulation of couples and moments
+- Understand the vector product, i.e., cross-product, and how it relates to the formulation of couples and moments
 - Understand the formulation of position vectors
 - Be able to project a moment or couple onto a line
 - Understand the difference between moments and couples